refinery/refinerycms-inquiries/readme.md

 * Specify who is notified when a new inquiry comes in
 * Customise an auto responder email that is sent to the person making the inquiry

-When inquiries come in, you and the customer are notified.
-The inquiry will now show up as an "open" inquiry.
-The idea is to deal with the inquiry and then "close" it so you know it's been sorted.
+When inquiries come in, you and the customer are generally notified.
+As we implemented spam filtering through the [filters_spam plugin](https://github.com/resolve/filters_spam#readme) you will not get notified if an inquiry is marked as 'spam'.

 ## How do I get Notified?